dinever/crotal/README.md

 #Crotal

-A static site generator which is written in Python, easy to use, and free to all.Start a blog right now using Crotal now!
+A static site generator which is written in Python, simple, static and fast!
+Start a blog using Crotal now!

 ##Installation